Small habits, big changes

 The key is consistency over intensity

-You don’t need to run 10 kilometers every day to become a runner.
+You don’t need to run 10 kilometres every day to become a runner.
 Start by putting your shoes on and walking around the block.
 That small step, repeated consistently, builds momentum.
-You begin to identify as a runner, which then fuels more action
+Then you begin to identify as a runner, which then fuels more action

 One of the most useful techniques from Atomic Habits is called habit stacking.
 It’s a simple way to build a new habit by connecting it to something you already do regularly